-- 1. Issue the certificate prayed for; - 2.
-Refuse to issue such certificate: - Issue it for the construction or operation of a portion only of the contemplated facility, line, plant, system, or extension thereof; or - 4.
-Issue it for the partial exercise of the right or privilege sought, conditioned upon the applicant's having secured or upon the applicant's securing the consent, franchise, permit, ordinance, or other authority of the proper municipality or other public authority, and may attach to the exercise of the rights granted by any certificate such terms and conditions as in its judgment the public convenience and necessity may require.

-Notwithstanding any of the foregoing provisions, the commission may grant a certificate if no interested party, including any local electric cooperative, has requested a hearing on said application after receiving at least twenty days' notice of opportunity to request such hearing.
+- a.
+Issue the certificate prayed for; - b.
+Refuse to issue the certificate; - c.
+Issue the certificate for the construction or operation of a portion only of the contemplated facility, line, plant, system, or extension of the same; or - d.
+Issue the certificate for the partial exercise of the right or privilege sought, conditioned upon the applicant's having secured or upon the applicant's securing the consent, franchise, permit, ordinance, or other authority of the proper municipality or other public authority, and may attach to the exercise of the rights granted by any certificate terms and conditions as in the judgment of the commission the public convenience and necessity may require. - 2.
+Notwithstanding any other provision of this section, the commission may grant a certificate if an interested party, including any local electric cooperative, has not requested a hearing on an application after receiving at least twenty days' notice of opportunity to request such hearing.
+In addition, the commission may not issue a certificate to an electric transmission provider for construction or operation of an electric transmission line that will interconnect with an electric transmission line owned or operated by an electric public utility if the electric public utility is willing and able to construct and operate a similar electric transmission line. - 3.
+The commission may impose an application fee of up to one hundred twenty-five thousand dollars for an application under this chapter.
+With the approval of the emergency commission, the commission may impose an additional amount.
+The commission shall pay the expenses of processing an application under this chapter from the application fee paid by the public utility in accordance with section 49-02-02.

-- 49-03-03.
+49-03-03.
 Franchise not to be exercised without certificate.

-No public utility henceforth shall exercise any right or privilege under any franchise or certificate hereafter granted, or under any franchise or certificate heretofore granted, the exercise of which has been suspended or discontinued for more than one year, without first obtaining from the commission a certificate that public convenience and necessity require the exercise of such right or privilege. - 49-03-04.
-Replacement or renewal of franchise Certificate of public convenience and necessity not necessary.
-No public utility need secure a renewal certificate of public convenience and necessity under this chapter in order to exercise rights under an ordinance hereafter granted where it has not suspended operation of its plant and where such franchise merely replaces or renews an expiring or expired franchise. - 49-03-05.
+A public utility or electric transmission provider may not exercise any right or privilege under any franchise or certificate the exercise of which has been suspended or discontinued for more than one year, without first obtaining from the commission a certificate that public convenience and necessity require the exercise of the right or privilege.

+49-03-04.
+Replacement or renewal of franchise - Certificate of public convenience and necessity not necessary.

+A public utility or electric transmission provider does not need to secure a renewal of the certificate of public convenience and necessity under this chapter in order to exercise rights under an ordinance if either has not suspended operation of its plant and where the franchise merely replaces or renews an expiring or expired franchise.

+49-03-05.
 Complaint upon violation of chapter.

-Whenever a public utility engages or is about to engage in construction or operation as described in this chapter without having secured a certificate of public convenience and necessity as required by the provisions of this chapter, or whenever a public utility constructs or extends its line, plant, or system, or supplies, or offers to supply electric service in violation of this chapter, any interested municipality, public authority, utility, electric cooperative corporation, or person, may file a complaint with the commission.
-The commission thereupon, or upon its own motion without complaint, with or without notice, may make its order requiring the public utility complained of to cease and desist from such construction or operation or other prohibited activity until the further order of the commission.
-Upon hearing had after due notice given, the commission shall make such order with respect to such public utility and prescribe such terms and conditions as are just and reasonable.
+If a public utility or electric transmission provider engages or is about to engage in construction or operation as described in this chapter without having secured a certificate of public convenience and necessity as required by the provisions of this chapter, or if a public utility or electric transmission provider constructs or extends its line, plant, or system, or supplies, or offers to supply electric service in violation of this chapter, any interested municipality, public authority, utility, electric cooperative corporation, or person, may file a complaint with the commission.
+The commission acting on the complaint, or upon its own motion without complaint, with or without notice, may make its order requiring the public utility complained of to cease and desist from the construction or operation or other prohibited activity until the further order of the commission.
+Upon hearing had after due notice given, the commission shall make an order with respect to the public utility or electric transmission provider and prescribe terms and conditions as are just and reasonable.